TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-azurecostmanagement-azureusagedetailsapiissues.md

 />

 # Azure Usage details API Issues
 The Azure Consumption APIs give you programmatic access to cost and usage data for your Azure resources.
-These APIs currently only support Enterprise Enrollments and Web Direct Subscriptions (with a few exceptions).
-The APIs are continually updated to support other types of Azure subscriptions.<br>

 Azure Consumption APIs provide access to:

 * Enterprise Customers Only<br>
 * Price sheet<br>